garrandall/popular-music-data/tracks/8th-wonder-sugarhill-gang.md

 Clap your hands everybody
 And everybody just clap your hands
-Ahh fly girls, clap your hands
+Ah fly girls, clap your hands
-Ahh fly guys, clap your hands
+Ah fly guys, clap your hands

  Well if you're feeling alright and you think you're on Ah-somebody let me know